-Here are some recent writings about Restorative Circles.
+Here are some writings and video about Restorative Circles.
 We hope they support you in reflecting on and sharing the process, its development and some of its underlying dynamics.

-The information and quotes in these articles are the responsibility of their writers and do not always correspond to our opinions.
+The information and quotes in these articles and video are the responsibility of their writers and do not always correspond to our opinions.
 Please check with us if you have any doubts.

 The Rochester, NY, weekly 'The City' published this extensive article on restorative approaches and the contribution that Restorative Circles are making locally.